Streets & Utilities

 City of Centerville Stormwater Program

 The City of Centerville’s stormwater program protects and preserves water resources in the city.
 Every citizen has a role in reducing the impact of stormwater runoff pollution, and this program is dedicated to educating the public about ways to reduce the impacts of stormwater runoff.
+Follow this link for Healthy Household Habits for Clean Water.

 - Storm Water Design Manual (Click on the link for more information)